rollingedit/YouTube-Album-Splitter/README.md

 - Treats each pasted link as one selected video, even if the URL includes a playlist.
 - Downloads the best available Opus audio.
 - Splits the video into separate song files using YouTube chapter markers.
-- Creates clean numbered filenames like `1.
+- Creates numbered filenames like `1.
 Song Name.opus`.
 - Creates an album folder from the YouTube title when it can, like `Artist - Album`.
 - Removes common extra title text like `(Instrumental)`, `(Instrumental Only)`, `Full Album`, `Full EP`, years, and bracket tags from the folder/album name when possible.
-- Falls back to a generic folder/name when the YouTube title cannot be parsed cleanly.
+- Falls back to a generic folder/name when the YouTube title cannot be parsed.
 - Embeds album art into every split song file.
 - Crops album art to a centered 1:1 square so there are no black bars.
-- Sets each title tag to the clean song name, like `Song Name`.
+- Sets each title tag to the proper song name, like `Song Name`.
 - Sets album and artist metadata when the YouTube title follows a clear `Artist - Album` style.
 - Sets each track number tag to the correct number, like `1`.
 - Removes genre metadata so files are not mislabeled.